Zelenoff4/Math-Logic/README.md

 # Math-Logic

 This repository contains solutions of MathLog HW's at ITMO.
+Problems can be found at hw-practice.pdf